 The Hot Springs

 There are about 7 geothermal pools to discover during your Deep Creek hot springs.
-There are 5 main hot springs that range from 100 to 105 degrees.
-The upper pool flows down the rocks in a beautiful little waterfall.
+The 5 main hot springs range from 100 to 105 degrees and the upper pool flows down the rocks in a beautiful little waterfall.
 The largest hot spring is of course the most popular because there is enough room for at least a dozen people and it stays at a comfortable (slightly cooler) temperature.
 The rest of the small geothermal pools dotted along the Deep Creek Fork of the Mojave River vary in temperature, but most of them usually average over 100 degrees.

 Situated in the Northern Mojave Desert, the journey in will find you amongst plenty of Joshua Trees and large boulders.
 As a fan of stones, I have always found the geological formations within the Mohave to be incredibly fascinating.
 The boulders are made of undivided Mesozoic volcanic and metavolcanic rocks.
 Andesite andrhyolite flow rocks, greenstone, volcanic breccia and other pyroclastic rocks (USGS Mesozoic volcanic rocks, unit 3 (Mojave Desert, Death Valley area, and Eastern Sierra Nevada)).

 The Rules and Regulations for Deep Creek Hot Springs

 No, really – don’t drink the water.
 Don’t submerge your head.
 The waters contain a sometimes fatal disease called primary amoebic meningoencephalitis.
 The pools also contain a high amount of fecal coliform thanks to all the humans and dogs which frequent the area.

 Part of what makes the Deep Creek Hot Springs so special is the pools are lovingly maintained by volunteers passionate about nature.
 The same volunteers have been serving as caretakers for the area for decades.